Emma Romer: Critical appraisal

 Romer is described as "one of the leading sopranos of her day in English opera", with a big voice of great compass, and was a general favourite of audiences.

 Family

-Her brother, Frank Romer (1810–1899) was a composer, singing teacher and member of a publishing firm.
+Her brother, Frank Romer, was a composer, singing teacher and member of a publishing firm.
 He was a professor of music at Trinity College of Music in London.
-Her sister Helen (d.
-1890) was wife of Mark Lemon, founding editor of both Punch and The Field.
-Ann Romer (d.
-1852), the vocalist, who married William Brough, was Emma Romer's first cousin.
+Her sister, Helen, was wife of Mark Lemon, the founding editor of both Punch and The Field.
+Ann Romer, the vocalist, who married William Brough, was Emma Romer's first cousin.